 The respondent shall propose quality management activities to address the needs of the specialty population(s) being proposed for this solicitation, including specific quality measures relevant to the specialty population(s).
 The respondent (including respondents' parent, affiliate(s) or subsidiary(ies)) shall describe its experience in quality management for population(s) similar to the specialty population(s) being proposed for this solicitation.
 Include experience with standardized measures, such as HEDIS and Contract-required measures, relevant to the specialty population(s) proposed.
-Identify specific quality measures relevant to the specialty population(s) the respondent proposes to collect and report to the Agency.
+Identify specific quality measures relevant to the specialty management activities the respondent proposes to improve performance.
 Describe any other quality management activities the respondent proposes to improve performance.
 Describe any instances of failure to meet HEDIS or Contract-required quality standards and actions taken to improve performance.
 Describe actions taken to improve quality performance when HEDIS or Contract required standards were met, but improvement was desirable.